shsagir/play-area-sync/docs/craft-3-tune.md

 ### cpTrigger

 "Security through obscurity" is a widely discussed concept.
 We suggest to obscurify the control panel URL of your Craft installation, just because you can.
 If you don't set this value it defaults to `admin`.

+### userSessionDuration

+The amount of time a user stays logged in seconds as an integer value or a [period](http://php.net/manual/en/dateinterval.construct.php) as a string.

 ## Manually setting ENV vars